Australian Gift Card

 Digital-First Consumer Shift

-69% of gift cards now digital.
-Post-COVID e-gifting acceleration.
+69% of gift cards are now digital.
+Post-COVID acceleration in e-gifting creates perfect timing.

 Corporate Market Expansion

-54% B2B segment growing for employee rewards & loyalty programs.
+54% B2B segment growing rapidly for employee rewards, incentives & loyalty programs.

 Regulatory Moat

-AML/CTF creates 12-18 month barrier.
-First movers capture exiting share.
+AML/CTF compliance creates 12-18 month barrier to entry.
+First movers capture share from exiting players.

 Competitor Chaos